Treecodes/BaryTree/README.md

 BaryTree
 ========

-   This file is the partial documentation for hybrid-gpu-treecode, a work-in-progress set of routines for approximating the electrostatic energy at a set of M targets due to a disjoint set of N source particles.
+   This file is the partial documentation for BaryTree, a work-in-progress set of routines for approximating kernel evaluations at a set of M targets due to a set of N source particles using particle-cluster Lagrange or Hermite barycentric treecodes.
-   The current code employs an OpenACC GPU implementation to handle direct source-target interactions, and can also be compiled with MPI capabilities.
+   The current code employs an OpenACC GPU implementation.

    Authors: